teamdeeson/codex/docs/handbook/project-roles.md

 Here are the specific accountabilities we all share, regardless of our job title and role on any specific project:

-* Client satisfaction
+* Client satisfaction.
-* Delivering projects (on time, on budget, on spec)
+* Delivering projects (on time, on budget, on spec).
-* Your own capacity
+* Your own capacity.
-* Your own capability
+* Your own capability.
-* Supporting your colleagues
+* Supporting your colleagues.
-* Following company processes
+* Following company processes.

 ## Project roles at Deeson.